-- Multinational companies are required to have in place “Binding Corporate Rules”, rather like a code of conduct for multinationals who have to meet the strict privacy requirements and principles of the GDPR Impact.
+- Multinational companies are required to have in place “Binding Corporate Rules (BCR)”, rather like a code of conduct for multinationals who have to meet the strict privacy requirements and principles of the GDPR.

-- BCRs will not be granted upon a multinational unless specific provisions are in places such as auditing and training and policies and procedures will need to be transparent and clear on issues of security and the quality of data being managed.
+- BCRs will not be granted upon a multinational unless specific provisions are in place such as auditing, training, policies and procedures will need to be transparent and clear on issues of security and the quality of data being managed.